 The Outstanding Service to CASE Award was instituted for recognition of individuals who have made significant contributions to the CASE organization.
 Recipients of this award should have a history of contributions to CASE, resulting in a positive and significant impact on the work of the organization.
 This award is not necessarily given on an annual basis.
 Nominees may or may not be a current member of CASE.

-The CASE Early Career Special Education Administrator Award will be presented to a Special Education Administrator who is a member of CASE and in their first three years administering special education programs and/or services, and who embraces 5 of the pre-selected values of the 17 Gersh Values.
+The CASE Early Career Special Education Administrator Award will be presented to a Special Education Administrator who is a member of CASE and in her/his first three years administering special education programs and/or services, and who exemplifies CASE's ethics, values, and standards.
+Nominations are due May 3, 2019.

-Download the Early Career Special Education Administrator Award Nomination Form
+Download the CASE Early Career Special Education Administrator Award Nomination Form